Built for B2B teams that win or lose on RFQ response speed

 Sources linked

-Sales move
+Sales speed

 01